Evan Mobley NBA Playoffs Player Props: Cavaliers vs. Knicks

 Evan Mobley Insights vs. the Knicks

-- Mobley is responsible for taking 13.6% of his team's field goal attempts this season with 12 per game.

-- Mobley's Cavaliers average 98.7 possessions per game, fewest among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.
+- This season, he's put up 13.6% of the Cavaliers' attempted field goals, as he's averaging 12.0 per contest.

-- Defensively, the Knicks are 12th in the NBA, allowing 113.1 points per game.
+- Conceding 113.1 points per contest, the Knicks are the 12th-ranked team in the NBA defensively.

-- Allowing 42 rebounds per game, the Knicks are the seventh-ranked squad in the NBA.
+- The Knicks are the seventh-ranked team in the NBA, allowing 42 rebounds per game.

-- In terms of assists, the Knicks have allowed 25.1 per game, 13th in the NBA.

-- The Knicks are the 25th-ranked squad in the NBA at allowing threes, conceding 13 made 3-pointers per game.
+- Giving up 13 made 3-pointers per game, the Knicks are the 25th-ranked team in the league.

 Evan Mobley vs. the Knicks